kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver.account.md

 const accountKeyRoleBased = new caver.account.accountKey.accountKeyRoleBased(accountKeyArray)
 ```

-`AccountKeyRoleBased` is used to update AccountKey of an account in the Klaytn with [AccountKeyRoleBased].
-By updating your AccountKey to `AccountKeyRoleBased`, you can change the AccountKey(s) assigned for each role, all of which are used to validate a transaction in Klaytn.
+`AccountKeyRoleBased` is used to update AccountKey of an account in the Kaia with [AccountKeyRoleBased].
+By updating your AccountKey to `AccountKeyRoleBased`, you can change the AccountKey(s) assigned for each role, all of which are used to validate a transaction in Kaia.
 See [AccountUpdate](../get-started.md#account-update) and [AccountKey] for more details.

 To create an Account instance with `AccountKeyRoleBased`, please refer to [caver.account.create](#caver-account-create) or [caver.account.createWithAccountKeyRoleBased](#caver-account-createwithaccountkeyrolebased).